2 ZERO HUNGER

 Overview (2024)

-Hokkaido University recognizes that student hunger and food insecurity directly affect academic performance and well-being.
-To address these challenges, the university implements a range of interventions that combine sustainable dining infrastructure, affordable meal programs, emergency preparedness, and channels for student feedback.
+Hokkaido University recognises that difficulties in maintaining reliable access to food directly affect academic performance and well-being.
+To address these challenges, the university implements a range of support measures that combine sustainable dining infrastructure, affordable meal programmes, emergency preparedness, and channels for student feedback.
 These initiatives ensure continuous access to nutritious food while reducing waste and promoting community resilience.

 Key Initiatives